-Most senior families are DONE with the college application process.
-They have survived what many call the most brutal nine months of their children’s lives.
+If their children applied Early Decision or Early Action, many senior families are DONE with the college application process.
+They have survived what many call the most brutal 12-18 months of their children’s lives.
 Why?
 Because we are a society predicated on success, and nothing screams success more than elite college acceptance.

 No matter how you slice it, where your kid goes to college is important.
 I am not saying he or she must go to a school that is at the top of the rankings, but I will suggest that your child belongs at the right school with the right academic and social resources available to them.
 That’s why where they go is important.

-And now, junior parents, you are watching your friends and children’s older friends blissfully (hopefully) skip through spring after the all the testing, essays, interviews, applications, waiting and grinding.
-They’re where you want to be in either eight months (thank you, Early Decision!) or in an exactly one year.
+And now, junior parents, you are watching your friends and children’s older friends blissfully (hopefully) skip through the winter and spring after the all the testing, essays, interviews, applications, waiting grind.
+They’re where you want to be this time next year.
 How did they do it?
 You should ask them.

 They should tell you now, since both are available, but they will probably tell you as soon as possible over the summer.
 You know your kid (Johnny or Jane) and their work habits.
 Will they do essays when they have the beach as an option in August?
 Maybe.
 However, I suggest they start what they can now, and that means the Common Application and the personal essay.
 You can start one too just see what’s on it.
 Neither will be submitted.
 Check it out: https://www.commonapp.org/